-Building better tooth brushing habits may not seem like a worthy undertaking, but this simple habit is one of the best things you’ll ever do for your teeth.
+Building better tooth brushing habits may not seem like a worthy undertaking, but this simple habit is one of the best things you’ll ever do for your oral health.
 As many people are no doubt aware, breaking a bad habit is no small feat.
 Especially one as ingrained in our minds as how we brush our teeth.
 However, there are ways to break your bad habits that many people can and do implement every day.
 And new solutions continue to emerge!
-One such solution is to take a selfie video of your tooth brushing technique and share it with your Tampa dentist.
+One such solution is to take a selfie video of your tooth brushing technique and share it with your Tampa dentist, selfies can aid your oral health in some ways.

 There is a right way to brush your teeth and it begins by having the proper equipment.
 Always choose a toothbrush with soft bristles.
 It should also be of a shape and size which fits comfortably in all parts of your mouth.
 Replace your toothbrush every three to four months.
 If you notice any frayed bristles on your toothbrush, replace it immediately.
 The toothpaste you choose should be based on the recommendation of your Tampa dentist as well as this ultimate toothpaste guide.